Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Okobojo Point Recreation Area

-This state recreation area in central South Dakota has no electricity on the campground, making it a very good place to unwind and get a clear view of the open sky.
+This state recreation area in central South Dakota has no electricity in the campground.
+It’s the perfect place to unwind and get a clear view of the open sky.

 Fee: Non-electrical campsites are $16 per night.
 A park pass ($8 per vehicle per day or $36 for an annual pass) is required.